wpostma/bitwig-beatsteppro/README.md

   * creates 3 note inputs: sequencer 1, sequencer 2, and drum
   * uses the default channels of 1, 2, and 10 for each of the Beatstep Pro's sequencers
   * expects control mode to be channel 3, which enables
-    * encoders 1-8 control cursor device parameters
+    * encoders 1-8 to control cursor device parameters
     * encoders 9-16 control cursor device macros
     * steps 1 / 2 are previous track / next track
     * steps 3 / 4 are previous device / next device on selected track